amitsaha/amitsaha.github.io/content/libcontainer-runc-fedora-24.rst

-:Title: runc and libcontainer on Fedora 23/24
+:Title: runC and libcontainer on Fedora 23/24
-:Date: 2016-04-24 23:00
+:Date: 2016-04-27 17:00
 :Category: Fedora

-In this post, I will post my notes on how I got `runc <https://github.com/opencontainers/runc/>`__ and then using `libcontainer` on Fedora.
+In this post, I will post my notes on how I got `runC <https://github.com/opencontainers/runc/>`__ and then using `libcontainer` on Fedora.
 The first step is to install ``golang``:

 .. code::